hashicorp/terraform-provider-azurerm/website/docs/d/data_share_dataset_blob_storage.html.markdown

 * `name` - (Required) The name of this Data Share Blob Storage Dataset.

-* `share_id` - (Required) The ID of the Data Share in which this Data Share Blob Storage Dataset should be created.
+* `data_share_id` - (Required) The ID of the Data Share in which this Data Share Blob Storage Dataset should be created.

 ## Attributes Reference